Naapperas/feup-ldts-proj/docs/README.md

 ### Problem in context

 There are different types of Employees, each with their own way of picking the next cell to target or what color to use when rendering them.
-However, creating different subclasses of Employee and pottentially rewritting the same code in multiple places is bad practice.
+However, creating different subclasses of Employee and potentially rewritting the same code in multiple places is bad practice.

 **The Pattern**